dansteingart/Build-You-Own-Adventure/README.md

-# MAE_519_Fall_2018
+# BYOA

-A collection of code and examples from MAE 519, Fall 2018
+A collection of code for CU SEAS BYOA